deadlydog/PowerShell.Experiment.ClassPerformanceComparison/ReadMe.md

 Interestingly, the first import of each method is always the slowest, presumably due to required assemblies being loaded into memory the first time they are needed.

 We can see that using a C# assembly is the fastest method, followed by PowerShell classes, and then inline C# classes.

+The test was also performed by running the import statements in different orders to test if one type of import would impact the performance of another.
+The results were always the same, so the order of imports does not seem to matter.